font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-azure.md

 In the `kubernetes.json` file, you'll need to add a few things:

-1. Change the `dnsPrefix` value to something unique such as `az-us-central` since we'll be building a cluster in the central region.
+1. Change the `dnsPrefix` value to something unique such as `az-us-central1` since we'll be building a cluster in the central region.
 2. Add the contents of your SSH `id_rsa.pub` public key to the value of the `keyData` field.
 3. Add the `appId` from the Service Principal account you created above to the `servicePrincipalClientID` value.
 4. Add the `password` from the Service Principal account you created above to the `servicePrincipalClientSecret` value.